Kristian Popovic

-Kristian Popović (/hr/; born 14 August 2001) is an Australian professional footballer who plays as a defensive midfielder for Macarthur.
+Kristian Popović (/hr/; born 14 August 2001) is an Australian professional footballer who plays as a defensive midfielder for Central Coast Mariners.

 Club career

-Perth Glory

 On 18 April 2019, at 17 years of age, Kristian Popovic made his first appearance for Perth Glory coming on as a substitute for Jake Brimmer.
 On 19 October 2019, Popovic scored his first professional goal, coming against Western United in a 1–1 draw.